Toxic Mold Makes People Sick

 We Fix Real Problems

 Take the photo above as an example.
 Had the building owner replaced the original window when it began leaking the cost would have been under $1000.
 As it is now, an abatement company needs to come in and erect plastic containment around all the areas of damage.
-Install and run loud air cleaning equipment day and night while all the building materials that are damaged are removed from the wall and taken outside to a dumpster without cross contamination the clean adjacent areas.
+Install and run loud air cleaning equipment day and night while all the building materials that are damaged are removed from the wall, floor, an all impacted building materials.
+These materials are removed outside to a dumpster without cross contamination of the clean adjacent areas.
 Then those areas are cleaned up.
 The areas are retested to for mold clearance.
 Oh yes, the outside of the building was damaged, also.
 Think asbestos building permits for the entire project.
 Along with lead-based paint.
 And then there’s the rebuild.
 Probably cost $175,000+ and take six months to a year.
 It’s San Francisco.

 Sharing Your Report Or Other Information